Okendo

 We know that the consistent delivery of quality customer experiences is critical for your customer retention efforts.
 Case in point: nearly 90% of customers say they’d switch to a competitor after a negative experience, which of course represents a significant hit to your bottom line and reputation.

-This is where having a continuous CX monitoring and measurement program in place is crucial to track the quality of your customer experience, identify gaps in your buyer’s journey, and build loyalty for your Shopify store.
+This is where having a continuous CX monitoring and measurement program in place is crucial to track the quality of improve your customer experience, identify gaps in your buyer’s journey, and build loyalty for your Shopify store.

 But what is a CX monitoring program?
 At a high level, it’s a way to check on the performance of your CX delivery systems in real-time.
 It typically consists of three frameworks: Net Promoter Score (NPS), Customer Satisfaction (CSAT), and Customer Effort Score (CES).
 These frameworks are used to accurately measure customer satisfaction and loyalty levels, and to identify the specific drivers of both customer frustration and happiness.